Insider Threat Explainers:

 What is an insider threat?

 An insider threat is a malicious activity against an organization that comes from users with legitimate access to an organization’s network, applications or databases.
 These users can be current employees, former employees, or third parties like partners, contractors, or temporary workers with access to the organization’s physical or digital assets.
+They can even come in the form of compromised service accounts.
 While the term is most commonly used to describe illicit or malicious activity, it can also refer to users who unintentionally cause harm to the business.

 Why do insiders go bad?
-The motivation for insiders vary, most often, breaches are financially motivated.
-However, breaches can also result from espionage, retaliation or grudge towards the employee, or just carelessness.
+The motivation for malicious insiders vary — most often, compromises and data exfiltrations are financially motivated.
+However, incidents can also result from espionage, retaliation or grudge towards the employee, or just carelessness in poor security hygiene, or an unlocked or stolen access.
 Insider threats are more common in some industries — such as healthcare, the financial sector and government institutions — but they can compromise the information security of any company.

 Insider threat statistics: How big is the problem?